 A.T.
-Still University School of Osteopathic Medicine (ATSU-SOMA) operates a 1-3 model of medical education where students spend their first year on campus in Mesa, Arizona, but spend years 2-4 at a Community Health Center located in underserved communities across the country.
+Still University School of Osteopathic Medicine in Arizona (ATSU-SOMA) operates a 1-3 model of medical education where students spend their first year on campus in Mesa, Arizona, but spend years 2-4 at a Community Health Center located in underserved communities across the country.

 Beginning in 2020, The Wright Center for Community Health will host 10 second-year students from ATSU-SOMA and, over time, 10 of each second to fourth year students for a full complement of 30 total students.

 ATSU-SOMA is committed to training learners in the communities that they are from.
 Partnering with The Wright Center for Community Health will allow learners to experience Northeastern Pennsylvania and make an important contribution to renewing our local physician workforce.

 I want to know my patients; I want to have a relationship with them, and, if one day, through this program, I can practice at an organization similar in scope and vision to The Wright Center for Community Health, all the better.

 Are you interested in visiting The Wright Center for Community Health?

 Our team holds student visits every third Monday of the month from 9am - 1pm.
 Please contact Eileen Howells at email@example.com for further details.